GreptimeTeam/docs/docs/developer-guide/datanode/query-engine.md

 primary key in a general relational database).
 GreptimeDB groups data in time buckets, so it's easy to locate and extract data within the expected time range at a very low cost.
 And from the other data columns, the mainly used persist file format [Apache Parquet][3] in GreptimeDB helps a lot.
-It provides multi- level indices and filters that make it easy to prune data during querying.
+It provides multi-level indices and filters that make it easy to prune data during querying.
 And we plan to utilize this feature more in depth, as well as develop our separated index to handle the more complex use cases in the future.

-## Statistics[WIP]

 ## Extensibility